Last updated: 2026-04-27

 - AEP cycle compression.
 Brokers see most of their annual production between October 15 and December 7.
 FMOs see most of their recruitment activity in the run-up to AEP (May to August) when agents are deciding which FMO to sign with for the upcoming season.
 The two sub-segments have different surge windows.

 For broader Medicare context across all CFG locations, see our Medicare service hub.
 For state-specific context, see our Texas Medicare AEP page and Florida Medicare AEP page.
+See also: Jamaica Medicare AEP overflow for short-cycle fronter teams during October-December peak.

-Broker Functions (Consumer-Facing)
+Broker Functions (Consumer-Facing Fronter)

 - T-65 aging-in outreach.
 Outbound to consumers approaching 65 and Initial Enrollment Period, scrubbed against TCPA-compliant infrastructure.

 - Appointment setting.
-Booking qualified consumers with the broker's licensed advisors.
+Booking qualified consumers with the broker's licensed enrollment advisors.
 Pre-call disclosures and SOA capture handled by CFG.

 - Missed-call follow-up.
 24-hour callback SLA on missed inbound during AEP peak.